psteinroe/supabase-cache-helpers/packages/postgrest-swr/README.md

 ```

 ### Mutations
-Supported operations are insert, update, upsert and delete.
-Right now, inserting multiple items is not supported, but upserting multiple items is.
-Further, the mutations always apply `.select(*)` and return the entire row.
+Supported operations are insert (one and many), update, upsert (one and many) and delete.
+Specifying the selected columns is also supported.

 All hooks share the same config argument `PostgrestSWRMutatorOpts`, which is a union of `SWRMutatorOptions` from `swr`, `UseMutationOptions` from `use-mutation` and `PostgrestMutatorOpts`: